Boyle-Lab/NanoPal-Snakemake/README.markdown

 ## Dependencies

 To run, you'll need Snakemake and Singularity installed on the workstation or cluster you want to use.

-For Great Lakes you should be able to do `module load snakemake singularity` and you should be all set.
+For Great Lakes you should be able to do `module load snakemake singularity` and be all set.

+For workstations, you'll need one with Singularity installed (`clover` definitely has it, not sure about the others).
+Then you'll need to install Snakemake.
+You could do this through Conda, or with a boring old virtualenv if you prefer.

 ## Configuration